Extra Horizon

 Tutorial

-A step-by-step guide on how to deploy a Function is available in the hello world example.
+A step-by-step guide on how to deploy a Function is available in the example.

-The JavaScript SDK may be used within a Function to easily interface with Extra Horizon services.
+The may be used within a Function to easily interface with Extra Horizon services.

 List functions